Recently I was asked what my Christmas wish would be for Oklahoma schools.

 I am sure of it each time I see teachers helping students recognize the wonders of learning.

-Page 2 of 2 - I am sure of it each time I visit with parents beaming because their child is succeeding in school.
+I am sure of it each time I visit with parents beaming because their child is succeeding in school.

 I am sure of it each time I meet a community volunteer working to make a difference in the life of a young person.